Skip to main content

 Price = Cost × (1 + Markup%)

 Markup is a percentage ON TOP of cost.
-A $10 cost at 50% markup is $15.
+A cost of 10 at 50% markup is a price of 15.
 Simple, but markup is not margin and it ignores fees.

 02